Grants

-If you’re interested in applying, please determine that you and your organization are eligible by reviewing the eligibility requirements below, reading our mission and funding philosophy on the “About” page, and getting to know our previous recipients (listed below).
-If you meet the eligibility requirements and are doing work that aligns with our mission, please check back in March 2023 for information about how to apply to our 2023 grant cycle.
+If you’re considering applying for funding, first please determine that you and your organization are eligible by reviewing the eligibility requirements below, learning about our funding philosophy on the About page, and by getting to know our Grantees.
+If you meet the eligibility requirements and are doing work that aligns with our mission, you may apply through the application portal below during the dates of our annual grant cycle.
+Thank you for your time and interest.

 ELIGIBILITY